Based at both sites.

 The qualification is recognised by higher education providers as contributing to meeting admission requirements for many relevant courses in a variety of areas of the engineering sector, for example:

-- BEng (Hons) in Engineering
+- BEng (Hons) in Mechanical Engineering

-- BEng (Hons) in Electronics Engineering
+- BEng (Hons) in Civil Engineering

-- BSc (Hons) in Mathematics.
+- BEng (Hons) in General Engineering

 This qualification also supports progression to job opportunities in the engineering sector.
-Jobs that
+Jobs that are available in these areas include:

 - manufacturing operative

-This qualification also supports those following an apprenticeship in engineering who are looking to
+This qualification also supports those persuing an apprenticeship or degree apprenticeship in engineering who are looking to work and progress in the engineering sectors.